Rutland Aftercare Program: Wellness and Recovery in a Charming Vermont Town

 I valued opportunities to talk to other residents about their experiences with their illnesses, and how they coped.
 This helped during my recovery: to know others are going through similar things.

-After a stay in the relatively secluded and safe setting of the Ranch or other therapeutic community, the Rutland Program offers a supported gradual introduction to greater independence through our transitional living program in the town of Rutland, Vermont.
+After a stay in the relatively secluded and safe setting of the Ranch or other therapeutic community, the Rutland Aftercare Program (RAP) offers a supported gradual introduction to greater independence through our transitional living program in the town of Rutland, Vermont.

-The Work Program at Spring Lake Ranch helps residents prepare to accept greater responsibility; the Rutland Program helps them leverage that experience to create work opportunities.
+The Work Program at Spring Lake Ranch helps residents prepare to accept greater responsibility; RAP helps them leverage that experience to create work opportunities.
 When a resident moves from the Ranch into Rutland, he or she may already have established a volunteer job, an internship or sheltered job, or perhaps be enrolled in a class at an area college.
 Those routines are built upon or expanded as the resident is ready.
 Often, people begin by coming back to the daily work program at the Ranch until their new activities are better established.
 Others are ready to look for full- or part-time employment.
 Staff help residents connect to area resources as appropriate assisting in creating résumés, exploring opportunities, and scheduling job interviews.

 In all our efforts, we keep the individual in mind.
 We meet people where they are, and keep the challenges appropriate to each person's needs.

 The Ranch is a safe and insular system, and Royce Street functions as a ready-made working community.
 But for residents to make the leap to greater independence, their focus must broaden to include the larger context of Rutland.

 Volunteer opportunities provide not only the means for residents to give back to their communities, but also to make connections to new people with wide interests.